davidagler/howtowritephilosophy/templates/citingandquoting/citingquoting_template.md

 1. Take both of the above quotes and turn them into blockquotes.
 1. Supply both quotes an in-text citation using the format `(Author Date: Page)`.
-1. Using an unordered list, add a reference citation in the [References](#references) section.
+1. Using an unordered list, add reference citations in the [References](#references) section.
-    - For the book, use the following format: `Author.
-Date.
-Title.
+    - For books, use the following format: `Author.
+Date. *Book Title*.
 Location of Publication: Place of Publication.`
-    - For the article, use the following format: `Last Name, First Name.
+    - For articles, use the following format: `Last Name, First Name.
 Date of Publication.
-Title.
-Journal Title.
+Article Title. *Journal Title*.
 Volume Number(Issue Number): Page Number(s).`

 ## References